LG OLED evo G4 Series (Gallery Edition, 2024) vs Sony BRAVIA 8 OLED (XR80, 2024)

 Frequently Asked Questions

-LG OLED evo G4 Series (Gallery Edition, 2024) excels if you value class-leading brightness with mla technology (55"-83" models).
-Sony BRAVIA 8 OLED (XR80, 2024) is better if you prioritize cognitive processor xr delivers industry-leading image processing and upscaling.
-Pick based on your budget and daily use.
+LG OLED evo G4 Series (Gallery Edition, 2024) is the better choice if you prioritize class-leading brightness with mla technology (55"-83" models).
+Sony BRAVIA 8 OLED (XR80, 2024) wins if you value cognitive processor xr delivers industry-leading image processing and upscaling.
+Both are rated highly (4.5★ vs 4.2★), so consider your specific needs and budget.

 Affiliate disclosure